akashpatel2699/Recipe-Site/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install packages assuming you have the lastest version of pip install that is pip3.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install packages assuming you have the lastest version of pip installed that is pip3.
 If not then use pip instead.

 ```bash
 pip3 install -r requirements.txt